jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

   # Exceptions seen

-the terminal_ is your friend, and shows :ref:`TypeError`
+the terminal_ is my friend, and shows :ref:`TypeError`

 .. code-block:: python